Icohedron/Hexitricity/README.md

-# Deep Q Learning with Hex
+# Asynchronous Advantage Actor-Critic (A3C) with Monte Carlo Tree Search and Hex

 To run, execute the following command
 '''
-python qlearn.py
+python async.py
 '''

 ## Dependencies: